MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/xal-partner-token.md

 ---
 title: Using Xbox Live tokens for custom web service authentication
 author: aablackm
-description: An introduction to XAL and how to integrate it into your Xbox Live project ms.author: aablackm ms.date: 08/30/2018 ms.topic: article
+description: An introduction to XAL and how to integrate it into your Xbox Live project. ms.author: aablackm ms.date: 08/30/2018 ms.topic: article